UniversalDependencies/docs/treebanks/en_gum/index.md

 </ul>

 <ul>
-<li>This corpus contains 53 lemmas tagged as pronouns (PRON): I, a, all, another, any, be, both, each, either, every, half, he, her, herself, himself, his, it, its, itself, mine, my, myself, no, one, oneself, our, quite, s/he, she, some, such, that, the, their, theirs, themselves, there, these, they, this, those, we, what, whatever, which, who, whoever, whom, whose, you, your, yours, yourself</li>
+<li>This corpus contains 50 lemmas tagged as pronouns (PRON): I, a, all, another, any, be, both, each, either, every, half, he, her, herself, himself, his, it, its, itself, mine, my, myself, no, one, oneself, our, quite, s/he, she, some, such, that, the, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, you, your, yours, yourself</li>
 </ul>

 <ul>
-<li>This corpus contains 25 lemmas tagged as determiners (DET): 6, Mat, Une, a, all, another, any, both, each, either, every, no, one, other, some, such, that, the, these, this, those, what, whatever, which, you</li>
+<li>This corpus contains 22 lemmas tagged as determiners (DET): 6, Mat, Une, a, all, another, any, both, each, either, every, no, one, other, some, such, that, the, this, what, whatever, which</li>
 </ul>

 <ul>
-<li>Out of the above, 21 lemmas occurred sometimes as PRON and sometimes as DET: a, all, another, any, both, each, either, every, no, one, some, such, that, the, these, this, those, what, whatever, which, you</li>
+<li>Out of the above, 18 lemmas occurred sometimes as PRON and sometimes as DET: a, all, another, any, both, each, either, every, no, one, some, such, that, the, this, what, whatever, which</li>
 </ul>

 <ul>